Skip to content

-New opportunities and obligations: This will change with the Building Energy Act 2023
+New Opportunities and Obligations: What’s Changing with the 2023 Building Energy Act

 The Building Energy Act (GEG) 2023: Changes, heating inspection, biomethane and subsidies.
 Find out everything about requirements and exemptions now!